helenyip2/Example-Tutorials/ssh_tutorial/ssh_tutorial.md

 ---
 Congratulations you've now created the SSH keys!
 Now what?

-Well you'll still need something to interface between you and the computer or thing you're supposed to be ssh-ing into.
+Well you'll still need something to interface between you and the computer (GitHub) which you're trying to SSH into.
 This is where `ssh-agent` comes in.
-The ssh-agent helps you manage all your differen keys.
+The ssh-agent helps you manage all your different SSH keys.

 You'll need to add the private key to the ssh-agent.
 For more information on this click [here](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent).